Gresham's law: Theory

 The law states that any circulating currency consisting of both "good" and "bad" money (both forms required to be accepted at equal value under legal tender law) quickly becomes dominated by the "bad" money.
 This is because people spending money will hand over the "bad" coins rather than the "good" ones, keeping the "good" ones for themselves.
 Legal tender laws act as a form of price control.
 In such a case, the intrinsically less valuable money is preferred in exchange, because people prefer to save the intrinsically more valuable money.

-If a customer purchases an item which costs five pence, and possesses several silver sixpence coins.
-Some of these coins are more debased, while others are less so – but legally, they are all mandated to be of equal value.
+Imagine that a customer with several silver sixpence coins purchases an item which costs five pence.
+Some of the customer's coins are more debased, while others are less so – but legally, they are all mandated to be of equal value.
 The customer would prefer to retain the better coins, and so offers the shopkeeper the most debased one.
 In turn, the shopkeeper must give one penny in change, and has every reason to give the most debased penny.
 Thus, the coins that circulate in the transaction will tend to be of the most debased sort available to the parties.

 If "good" coins have a face value below that of their metallic content, individuals may be motivated to melt them down and sell the metal for its higher intrinsic value, even if such destruction is illegal.
-The 1965 United States half-dollar coins contained 40% silver, in previous years these coins were 90% silver.
+The 1965 United States half-dollar coins contained 40% silver; in previous years these coins were 90% silver (.900, or one nine fine).
 With the release of the 1965 half-dollar, which was legally required to be accepted at the same value as the earlier 90% halves, the older 90% silver coinage quickly disappeared from circulation, while the newer debased coins remained in use.
 As the value of the dollar (Federal Reserve notes) continued to decline, resulting in the value of the silver content exceeding the face value of the coins, many of the older half dollars were melted down or removed from circulation and into private collections and hoards.
-Beginning in 1971, the U.S. government abandoned including any silver in half dollars, as the metal value of the 40% silver coins began to exceed their face value, which resulted in a repeat of the previous event, as the 40% silver coins also began to vanish from circulation and into coin hoards.
+Beginning in 1971, the U.S. government abandoned including any silver in half dollars.
+The metal value of the 40% silver coins began to exceed their face value, which resulted in a repeat of the previous event.
+The 40% silver coins also began to vanish from circulation and into coin hoards.